 - The UE shall use cell selection/reselection parameters broadcast by the concerned cell (i.e. selected cell for the sidelink operation) for the evaluation.

+When a UE is determining whether it is in-coverage for sidelink operation in a cell supporting sidelink operation and NR radio access on the same frequency and the sidelink power class is higher than the Uu power class, the UE uses the sidelink power class when evaluating the S criterion.

 End of changes